Watch Video

 ✍️ Briefly describe the situation.
 Who’s involved?
 What’s the sticking point?
 How does it make you feel?

-Step 2: Diagnose the Toddler
+Step 2: Diagnose the toddler

 Ask yourself: